BleekerLab/protocols/data_security/README.md

-# How to protect your research and personal data at the University
+# How to protect your research and personal data
+:lock: :lock: :lock: :lock: :lock: :lock: :computer: :lock: :lock: :lock: :lock: :lock: :lock:

 This little document is based on what I learnt when my laptop got stolen at the University.
+I hope it is useful for researchers to reckon why protecting your personal and research data is important.
+And help you to protect them with the maximum security.

 This document will list:
 1. Why it is important to protect your research and personal data stored on your local machine (laptop or desk computer).
 2. What you can do to improve your data security.

 # Why is it important to protect your data?

+Personal data: European GDPR.
+Can contain bank account

 # What can you do to protect your data?